Written by Kelly Kennedy

 The public has until May 17 to submit comments on VA’s proposed rules.

-Posted by Yanira Farray on Mar 30 2010, With 0 Reads, Filed under Benefits, Vet News, Veterans Affairs.
+Posted by Yanira Farray on March 30, 2010, With 2954 Reads Filed under Benefits, Veterans, Veterans Affairs.
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.